TChairman/123attest.me/README.md

-# 123attest.me
+# AttestMe.io and AttestMe.eth
-Make signed attestations as easy as 123attest.me
+Make signed attestations as easy as AttestMe